zeddidragon/sgott/devdocs/rmpa.md

 **Spawnpoints**, which are about 0x40 in length:
 - 0x04 appears to be a pointer to the end of the current enumeration it's a part of.
-- 0x08 is the numeric waypoint identifier based on the whole RMPA?
+- 0x08 is the numeric waypoint identifier based on the whole RMPA.
 The first set of floats is the spawnpoint itself, while the second set is where the spawned entity will "Look at".
 - 0x34 is the offset to the spawn's name.